SkylineCommunications/dataminer-docs/connector-help/connector_help/AVT_Magic_SDC_EDI_Converter.md

 The **1.0.1.x** driver range of the AVT Magic SDC EDI Converter protocol supports the usage of DCF and can only be used on a DMA with **9.5.0** as the minimum version.

-DCF can also be implemented through the DataMiner DCF user interface and through DataMiner Third Party protocols (for instance a manager).
+DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).

 ### Interfaces